A Stolen Heart

-His training, both military and in business had taught him three steps.
+His training, both military and in commerce had taught him three steps.
 Identify the problem.
 Acknowledge the problem.
 Solve the problem.

-All right.
 He knew the problem, so he must acknowledge and solve it.
-First order of business was not to stand there like a dolt, but instead treat this little one with respect.
-Like a tiny adult.
+First order of business was not to stand there like a dolt, but instead treat this child with respect.

 Luc went down on one knee.
 "You're afraid," he acknowledged.
 "It's okay."
 He stroked the mass of curly hair away from the boy's tear-soaked face.
 "I won't let anyone hurt you."

 Hiccupping, the boy reached up to him.